thibaultmerle/doe/README.md

                         with -R option: [x x_err f width xwmin xwmax sigma it, rotational fit (mu, mu_err, epsilon, vsini, n) + offset]
   -  *.pdf     (if -p or -pp is given, plot of the CCF and its successive derivatives)

+### Generating simulated CCF

 Some synthetic CCF have been generated with the `ccfgen.py` in the `ccfgen` directory and may constitues input CCF for testing `doe`.
 Three simulated CCF are provided with 3 components at $-40$, $-10$ an $80$ km/s and for 3 resolving power $R$ = 20000, 40000 and 60000.

+`ccfgen.py` can simulate CCF for various resolving power and with an arbitrary number of radial velocity components.

 ### Detection of peaks